Disease Guide ·Eye Infections ·2026

 The Chronic Eye Problem Trap

-Dogs with recurring eye infections may have coverage limited as a chronic condition.
-If your dog had any eye issues documented before enrollment — even mild tearing or redness — future eye claims may be denied as pre-existing.
-Breeds prone to dry eye may face additional scrutiny.
+Recurring infections may limit coverage as chronic condition.
+Any eye issues documented before enrollment-even mild tearing or redness-may be denied as pre-existing.
+Breeds prone to dry eye face additional scrutiny.

 Red flag · Chronic condition